Characters of Dan Abnett's Ravenor trilogy and associated tropesIn need of Wiki Magic.

 Machine Monotone: He can speak to people in their minds using his psyker abilities, but his force chair is equipped with a voice box for normal communications, or for use with someone he can't communicate with psychically.
-He's forced to use it as he is no longer able to speak physically, and it renders his voice in a flat, emotionless monotone.
+He rather hates being forced to use it, since it renders his voice in a flat, emotionless monotone.

 Mind Rape: Ravenor is capable of this, and won't hesitate, particularly in interrogations where he can easily read somebody's mind (provided they don't know ways to block him out), forcefully enough to do some permanent damage or destroy their sanity if he is so inclined—likely due to a failed attempt at blocking the probe.
 Also see the People Puppets entry.